sipeed/sipeed_wiki/docs/soft/maixpy/en/get_started/env_maixpyide.md

 ---
 title: MaixPy IDE installation and use
 keywords: maixpy, k210, AIOT, edge computing
-desc: maixpy ​​doc: MaixPy IDE installation and use
+desc: maixpy  MaixPy IDE installation and use
 ---